 Increase satisfaction: when the meaning of the job is enhanced then the employee is more satisfied with the job.
 As the intensity and scope of the work have been increased, employees feel happier with the job.

 Better psychological states: It leads to increased meaningfulness for the work which leads to high-quality results from the employee.
 And increased employee experience.

 - Job Simplification

-It is the process where few tasks are removed from the job to make the job more focused on the main job.
-The aim behind this method is to initiate improved work methods that can maximize the output along with minimizing the expenses and costs.
+It is the process where a few tasks are removed from the job to make the job more focused on the main job.
+The aim behind this method is to initiate improved work methods that can maximize the output along with minimizing expenses and costs.